 What I like most about what we do is the variety.
 We get to work with all kinds of companies in all kinds of sectors.
 No two projects are the same, but we do the same thing with every client: we help them to turn their passion into success.
 We help them to communicate better, by creating a brand that makes an impact.

 I’ve spent most of my life living in London, so living in Exeter is, quite literally, a breath of fresh air.
 I love the fact that we’re 20 minutes from the beach or 20 minutes from Dartmoor.
 And we’ve got the river Exe about 50 meters from our doorstep.

 When I’m not in the office I spend a lot of my time with our son.
-Spending time with a 10 year old is a great way to stop thinking about work.
-We spend most of the time talking about Star Wars, Lego and his amazing inventions.
-I also used to really enjoy screen printing, but I haven’t had a lot of time in the last 12 years, but I’d like to get back into it.
+Spending time with an 11 year old is a great way to stop thinking about work.
+We spend most of the time talking about Star Wars, dinosaurs and his amazing inventions.
+I also used to really enjoy screen printing, but I haven’t done that for a while, so I’d like to get back into it.
 I should also spend more time running, rather than sitting.
 And I’m thinking about getting a bike.

 I was born and grew up in Exeter, so being able to come back here and start my own business, and a family, is really special.
 Before we moved back to Exeter I worked as a designer in London for 12 years.
 My last role was Art Editor on a national weekly magazine.
 I made the switch to illustration when I came back to Devon.
 I was signed by the Bright Agency in 2005, and since then I’ve steadily grown my portfolio and client list.
 You can see my portfolio here.

 Most of my clients are in publishing, specifically children’s books, and it’s always exciting to see one of my titles on the shelves in a bookshop!
 I work on fiction and non-fiction titles, for clients in the USA and Australia as well as the UK.
 My job hasn’t required any glamorous international travel (yet), but I live in hope!